aerogo/api/README.md

 myAPI := api.New("/api/", DB)
 ```

+Parameters:

-First parameter is the root of all your API routes.
+* The root of all your API routes

-Second parameter is a database handle that fulfills the [Database](Database.go) interface.
+* A database handle that fulfills the [Database](Database.go) interface

-### Install API routes on an Aero app
+### Install on an Aero app

 ```go
 myAPI.Install(app)
 ```

+This will register all API routes in the app.

 ## Routes